SDS and Hazard Communication 151

 Safety Data Sheets

-SDS.
-Mandatory documentation that must accompany every chemical in the workplace.
-An SDS includes information such as the hazards, precautions, and first-aid procedures associated with the chemical.
+SDSs.
+Mandatory information that must accompany almost every chemical in the workplace.
+A Safety Data Sheet includes details such as the hazards, precautions, and first-aid procedures associated with the chemical.

 Any non-pyrophoric substance that will heat when in contact with air.
 Self-heating substances will usually ignite only when in large quantities or only after a long period of exposure to the air.

 A chemical that causes an allergic reaction.
 A sensitizer can cause a systemic effect on the human body.

 A chemical container that is not moved but used.
 A workplace should have an area that is designated for stationary process containers with a sign that indicates the purpose of that area.

 A chemical element or compound.
 Substances may exist in the form of solids, liquids, or gases, and may consist of one element, such as hydrogen, or a combination of elements, such as water.

 The result of a hazard that affects the entire body.
 Systemic effects may cause symptoms in one or two areas, such as the skin or lungs, but affect the whole body.